cmckenz87/ArcsFates/userGuide/docs/Base/2-Court.md

     However, if you move a resource from your Cartel to elsewhere in your play area, you are considered to have gained it, and if you move a card from anywhere else in your play area to your Cartel, you are considered to have lost it.

+??? question "Skirmishers - Can I reroll dice one at at time, and how does this work with other reroll abilities?"
+    Each reroll ability is triggered one at a time, but all rerolls granted by a reroll ability must be done simultaneously.

 ??? question "Elder Broker - Is the Trade effect considered Stealing?
 Can it be blocked by Sworn Guardian?"
     No. This effect is not considered stealing.